otaviojava/jcassandra-book/04-cql.md

 Secondary indexes are created for a column within a column family and are stored locally for each node.

 If a query is based on a secondary index, it will not have the same efficiency as the search for the key and can strongly impact performance.
-This is one of the reasons why some documentation from Cassandra considers the use of secondary index as anti-pattern, so it is important to analyze the impact of creating a secondary index.
+This is one of the reasons why some documentation from Cassandra considers the use of secondary index as an anti-pattern, so it is important to analyze the impact of creating a secondary index.

-> An efficient way to use the secondary index is in partnership with the primary key, `partition key`, so it will be addressed over a range of specific nodes.
+> An efficient way to use the secondary index is in partnership with the primary key, partition key, so it will be addressed over a range of specific nodes.

 There are some good practices when using indexes, which are: